GavinYoung1/GavinYoung1.github.io/_pages/about.md

 If you are seeking any form of **academic cooperation** on person reidentification, cross-modality retrieval, please feel free to email at [yzw_aim@whu.edu.cn](mailto:yzw_aim@whu.edu.cn).

 # 🔥 News
+- *2025.07*: &nbsp;🎉🎉 One paper is accepted by IJCV journal！
+- *2025.07*: &nbsp;🎉🎉 One co-authored paper is accepted by TIFS journal！
 - *2025.07*: &nbsp;🎉🎉 One co-authored paper is accepted by ACM MM 2025!
 - *2025.06*: &nbsp;🎉🎉 One co-authored paper is accepted by ICCV 2025!
 - *2025.04*: &nbsp;🎉🎉 One co-authored paper is accepted by SIGIR 2025!